joneslunglab/joneslunglab.github.io/_pages/about.md

 ---
 permalink: /
+title: "
-title: "Welcome to the Jones Lab where we study lungs and stuff"
+Welcome to the Jones Lab - where we study the lungs and how they heal"
 author_profile: false
 redirect_from:
   - /about/